Haiti earthquake death toll surpasses 200 | DW | 14.08.2021

 Tremors were also felt hundreds of kilometers away in Jamaica and Cuba.

-The epicenter of the quake was at sea around 8 kilometers (5 miles) from the town of Petit Trou de Nippes, at a depth of 10 kilometers, the USGS said.
+The epicenter of the quake was at sea around 8 kilometers (5 miles) from the town of Petit Trou de Nippes, at a depth of 10 kilometers, the US Geological Survey said.

 The European-Mediterranean Seismological Centre (EMSC) reported an earthquake of a magnitude of 7.6 in the region.